ParadiseTeamAF/MinecraftParadise/README.md

 ```
 1. Download the received .zip File
 2. Go to the Twitch Launcher Mod Site
-3. Choose Minecraft and than go to three point menue
+3. Choose Minecraft and then go to three point menue
 4. Choose Create Custom Profile.
 5. Click on the "import" word and choose the zip File.
 6. The install process is starting and then you can start playing.